-Join Renaldo Lawrence for an in-depth discussion in this video Reviewing the recording and making edits, part of Creating Multimedia Learning.
+Join Renaldo Lawrence for an in-depth discussion in this video Reviewing the recording and making edits, part of Teaching Techniques: Creating Multimedia Learning.

 - Editing your recordings is where you find out…that the pre-planning is so important.…Make sure you plan your shots and look at details…such as having a good microphone, having a script,…having a great set of headphones,…recording in a quiet room, and organizing your folders…and placing the correct audio into the correct folder.…If you've done the items on the list,…I've found the recording process to be a smooth ride.…The worst thing you can do is to start editing your footage…and not know what tracks belong with what section.…